• Jewish Street Art Festival

 View all

-Following the first ever Jewish Street Art Festival in Jerusalem in October 2019, we retooled the 2020 Festival to bring light to our communities in eight cities over Chanukah.
-For 2021, we are bringing the same decentralized model to Passover, bringing awareness to crucial issues in three cities in North America.
+The first ever Jewish Street Art Festival was held Jerusalem in October 2019.
+We retooled the 2020 Festival to bring light to our communities with Chanukah murals in eight cities across the US and Canada.
+For 2021, we brought the same decentralized model to Passover, bringing awareness to crucial issues in three cities in North America.

 2019 – Jerusalem